Banff vs Lake Louise • Which One is Right for You

 While the town of Banff is physically further away from sights like Moraine Lake, Lake Louise, and Lake Louise Ski Resort, it is a town of almost 9000, with most living in Downtown Banff.
 That means you’ll have facilities that you won’t have in Lake Louise.
 Things like excellent restaurants, bars and nightlife, a movie theater, a bowling alley, and museums all exist in Banff.

-First, we’ll start with the Banff restaurantsthere’s a lot of them, and of every cuisine too.
-We head to Banff to enjoy Japanese, Vietnamese, Italian, Balkan cuisine, etc. There are nice restaurants for a fancy date or casual places to hang out with friends.
+Then, we’ll move onto the Banff restaurants there are a lot of them and of every cuisine, too.
+We head to Banff to enjoy Japanese, Vietnamese, Italian, Balkan, etc. There are nice upscale restaurants for a fancy date or casual places to hang out with friends.

 Whitebark Cafe in Banff